-CAMPUS ESUUPDATE Pierson's Perceptions We've just broken the seal on the year 2020 and no matter where you look you will find East Central University playing positive roles in communities, here at home and around the world.
+CAMPUS ESU UPDATE Pierson's Perceptions We've just broken the seal on the year 2020 and no matter where you look you will find East Central University playing positive roles in communities, here at home and around the world.
 For starters, ECU's event calendar is loaded with exciting lectures and activities.
 We are thrilled to have Cheryl Brown Henderson bring her family's working legacy of racial equalitv to our campus.
 Chickasaw Gov. Bill Anoatubby will be at ECU to discuss the positive impact that tribes have on our entire state.
 Dr. Christine Pappas traveled to our nation's capital with two Legal Studies students for a once-in-a-lifetime experience of witnessing the impeachment trial of a sitting president.
 Dr. Mara Sukholutskaya, director of the Global Education program, continues to help ECU students blaze academic trails overseas.
 And Ada's own Dr. Tawfik Ramadan continues to honor students working in the field of neuroscience. which of course knows no boundaries.
 So no matter where you look, ECU is making a positive impact.
 Our graduates are ambassadors and make it a habit of improving the communities in which they find themselves.
 Just remember, all those Tiger tracks start right here.

-Dr. Katricia Pierson President East Central University Tribal gaming subject of Anoatubby speech at ECU East Central University Distinguished Alumnus and Chickasaw Nation Governor Bill Anoatubby served as keynote speaker for the annual Lou Watkins Lecture.
-He shared the Lou Watkins impact of tribal gaming on the Lecture Chickasaw Nation and Oklahoma for the lecture, which also featured a luncheon.
-The lecture took place on Tuesday, February 4, at Foundation Hall inside ECU's Chickasaw Business and Conference Center.
-Brown Henderson set to deliver diversity lecture Chervl Brown Henderson, founder of the Brown Foundation and daughter of the man who led the fight for racial equality in the public school system, will deliver East Central University's Louise Young Diversity Lecture at 6 p.m.
+Dr. Katricia Pierson President East Central University Tribal gaming is subject of Anoatubby speech at ECU East Central University Distinguished Alumnus and Chickasaw Nation Governor Bill Anoatubby will serve as keynote speaker for the annual Lou Watkins Lecture.

+The impact of tribal gaming on the Chickasaw Nation and Oklahoma will be the topic for Anoatubby's lecture, which also features a luncheon.
+The lecture is scheduled for 11:30 a.m.
+Tuesday, February 4, at Foundation Hall inside ECU's Chickasaw Business and Conference Center.
+The event is free, but reservations should See "Watkins" on Page 6 2020 Lou Watkins Lecture Brown Henderson set to deliver diversity lecture Chervl Brown Henderson, founder of the Brown Foundation and daughter of the man who led the fight for racial equality in the public school system, will deliver East Central University's Louise Young Diversity Lecture at 6 p.m.
 BROWN HENDERSON Thursday, February 20, in the Ataloa Theatre of the Hallie Brown Ford Fine Arts Center.
-ECU's Black Alumni Association co-sponsors See "Diversity" on Page 4 ies there.
-He will attend the University of Extremadura in Cáceres, Spain, this spring semester.
-Because it is a sister school to ECU, he can attend without having to pay extra tuition.
-Dr. Mara Sukholutskaya, a longtime Foreign Languages professor at ECU, is director of the University's Global Education program.
-She helps students explore the world through academic exchange opportunities.
-The experience of studying abroad provides a student with a much better understanding of different ethnic groups, cultures, philosophies, and traditions than a textbook or lecture, Sukholutskaya said.
-Therapy dogs bring good vibes to finals East Central University's Linscheid Library invited therapy dogs on campus for students to help relieve stress during finals week in December.
-The dogs are provided by "A New Leash on Life" - a non-profit organization in Oklahoma City.
-There were two to three therapy dogs available to help soothe as many as a hundred stressed students.
-The popular ECU campus event has taken place each semester the week before finals for the past three years.
+ECU's Black Alumni Association co-sponsors See "Diversity" on Page 4

 January 2020

 ECU group at impeachment trial of Trump

 As the impeachment trial of U.S. President Donald J. Trump unfolds, an East Central University contingent had

-the chance to experience part of the historic event firsthand.
+ence part of the historic event firsthand.

 Thanks to private

 donations provided through the President's Circle at ECU

 See "Trial" on Page 3

 Call ECU at (580) 332-8000!